amd/aocl-fftz/docs/INSTALLATION.md

 Running tests with CTest
 ------------------------
-Use the AOCL_TEST_COVERAGE option to enable testing with CTest.
+Use the AOCL_TEST_COVERAGE option to enable testing with CTest:
+- `OFF`: Disables all tests (default)
+- `STANDARD`: Enables standard test suite (TEST_SUITE)
+- `STANDARD+DFT_REF`: Enables standard test suite (TEST_SUITE) along with DFT reference verification
+- `EXHAUSTIVE`: Enables both standard and exhaustive test suites (TEST_SUITE + TEST_SUITE_EXHAUSTIVE)
+*NOTE*: The EXHAUSTIVE+DFT_REF combination is not supported, as running DFT reference checks with the exhaustive suite would significantly increase test duration.

 Here are a few sample commands that can be executed within the build directory to run test cases with CTest.